TigerAIBootcamp/TigerAI/index.md

 Please apply before the deadline of **April 19th 5:00pm**.

-Thanks to the support from NSF and IBM, this event is free of charge.
+Thanks to the support from NSF and IBM, this event is free of charge 🆓.

 You will also receive certificates (if successfully passing the 5-day hands-on lab), swags, and lunch+coffee will be provided.